Produced by Ken Fuller, Wayne Hall and Jeffrey Crecelius

 - Did he have the experience to join Yes?

-Listen to the episode and let us know what you think!
+Take a listen to the episode and then let us know what you think below!

 - Jeffrey Crecelius and

 |Bob Martilotta||Lind||Michael O’Connor||William Hayes|

 |Craig Estenes||Dem||Mark ‘Zarkol’ Baggs||Paul Hailes|

 |Fergus Cubbage||Scott Colombo|